melo616/MachineLearning/dayone.md

 **Optimizing machine learning models to rank candidates, such as music, articles, or products.
 Typically the goal is to order the candidates such that the candidates which are most likely to be interacted with (purchased, viewed, liked, etc.) are above other candidates that aren't as likely to be interacted with.**
 - For instance, selects next TikToks in feed with the goal of keeping you on the platform as long as possible.
 Thus it should suggest the ranked next videos to achieve this goal.

+### Additional Terminology
 Features
-** A set of quantities or properties describing an observation.
-They can be binary like "day" and "night"; categorical like "morning", "afternoon", "evening"; continuous like 3.141; or ordinal like "threatened", "endangered", "extinct", where the categories can be ordered. **
+**A set of quantities or properties describing an observation.
+They can be binary like "day" and "night"; categorical like "morning", "afternoon", "evening"; continuous like 3.141; or ordinal like "threatened", "endangered", "extinct", where the categories can be ordered.**
 - Observation
     - continuous
     - categorical
     - ordinal

 Features are generally paired with labels.
 Usually used with supervised models.
 Unsupervised models generally do not have labels.